emptymalei/deep-learning/dl/time-series-deep-learning/timeseries.transformer.md

 | Mean Absolute Error | 0.2311 |
 | Mean Squared Error | 0.0836 |
 | Symmetric Mean Absolute Percentage Error | 0.7106 |

+## Generalization

+The vanilla transformer has its limitations.
+For example, it doesn't capture the correlations between the series that well.
+There are many variants of transformers that are designed just for time series forecasting[@Lim2019-hd][@Wu2021-zp][@Zhou2020-ov][@Nie2022-ww][@Zhou2022-ry][@Liu2023-wf].

+A few forecasting packages implemented transformers for time series forecasting.
+For example, the [neuralforecast](https://github.com/Nixtla/neuralforecast) package by Nixtla has [implemented](https://nixtla.mintlify.app/neuralforecast/models.html#c-transformer-based) TFT, Informer, AutoFormer, FEDFormer, and PatchTST, as of November 2023.
+An alternative is [darts](https://github.com/unit8co/darts).
+These packages provide documentation and we encourage the reader to check them out for more complicated use cases of transformer-based models.